Introduction

 - Reassemble the Stove: Once the drip pans are completely dry, place them back onto the stove.

 Utilizing baking soda for cleaning stove drip pans is a practical, eco-friendly, and cost-effective method.
 It ensures your kitchen remains clean and odor-free while protecting surfaces from harsh chemicals.
 By following these steps and advanced techniques, you can maintain a sparkling clean stove with minimal effort.
-Embrace the power of baking soda to enjoy a cleaner, healthier kitchen environment.
+Embrace the power of baking soda for a cleaner kitchen.

 Can Baking Soda Handle Tough Stains on Stove Drip Pans?